Group therapy schedule

 Graduate student process group (therapy group)

-This interpersonal process style therapy group will focus on general support, self-awareness, and attention to one's interpersonal style.
-The group is open to students with a large array of presenting concerns, including relationship difficulties, social anxiety, and school-related stresses.
-The group is open to all University graduate and medical students.
+This interpersonal process style therapy group will focus on self-awareness and attention to one's interpersonal style, but is open to students with a large array of presenting concerns, including relationship difficulties, social anxiety, and school-related stresses.
+The group is open to graduate UNR students of all genders.
 While the specific focus of each session will be determined by group members' needs, some of the issues addressed may include relationships, communication styles, boundaries, self-awareness, academic stressors, as well as other general challenges of graduate school and interpersonal process.

 Mind and body group: pursuing holistic health (therapy group)

-*Additional Exercise Times: M/T/R/F from 1:30-2:20pm (two exercise times required each week in addition to the Wednesday group therapy time) *Equipment not required.
+*Additional Exercise Times: M/T/W/F at 11:00am (two exercise times required each week in addition to the Thursday group therapy time) *Equipment not required.

 This process style therapy group will focus on building awareness of maladaptive emotional and relational patterns that drive symptoms of depression and/or anxiety.
 The group will encourage clients to develop new patterns of engaging with negative emotions within a safe, communal environment.
 The group is open to graduate and undergraduate UNR students of all genders.
 Goals of the group are to: 1) increase exercise, 2) increase self-compassion and awareness of thoughts, feelings and body, and 3) decrease symptoms of depression and anxiety.